William Pinkney (bishop): Early life

 He was born in Annapolis, Maryland and attended St. John's College, Annapolis, from which he graduated at age 17.
 He studied law under his uncle, Severus Pinkney, and was admitted to the bar, but never practiced.
-Instead, influenced by his mother, a devout Methodist, in 1831 he entered Princeton Theological Seminary in New Jersey to study for the ministry.
+Instead, influenced by his mother, a devout Methodist, in 1831 he entered Princeton Theological Seminary to study for the ministry.
 Financial and family circumstances forced his withdrawal two years later, and Pinkney became a tutor to the family of John Neville Steele, a devout Episcopalian in Dorchester County, Maryland.
 He decided to apply for holy orders with that denomination.

-He married Miss Elizabeth Lowndes, from a prominent family in Prince George's County, on October 2, 1838.
+He married Elizabeth Lowndes, from a prominent family in Prince George's County, on October 2, 1838.

 Career

 Maryland's bishop, the Right Reverend William Murray Stone ordained Pinkney to the diaconate on April 12, 1835, and to the priesthood the following year.
-Rev. Pinkney was initially assigned to Somerset and Coventry parishes on the Eastern Shore, but his health soon failed.
-He then became as rector of St. Matthew's Episcopal Church in Hyattsville, Maryland (formerly known as Addison's Chapel) and its chapel of ease Zion Parish.
-During his leadership of those parishes, which lasted until 1857, Rev. Pinkney secured the rebuilding of both churches.
+Pinkney was initially assigned to Somerset and Coventry parishes on the Eastern Shore, but his health soon failed.
+He then became rector of St. Matthew's Episcopal Church in Hyattsville, Maryland (formerly known as Addison's Chapel) and its chapel of ease Zion Parish.
+During his leadership of those parishes, which lasted until 1857, Pinkney secured the rebuilding of both churches.
 St. Matthew's congregation moved to a larger Gothic-style frame building in Bladensburg, Maryland, in 1844, which was consecrated in 1856.
 St. John's Episcopal Church, Zion Parish (which had once been the lower chapel of that parish and burned down in 1845), was rebuilt and consecrated in 1856.
-After getting both congregations onto solid footings and declining a call from the Church of the Epiphany (Washington, D.C.), Rev. Pinkney finally decided to move into Washington, D.C., and serve as rector of the Church of the Ascension.
+After getting both congregations onto solid footings and declining a call from the Church of the Epiphany (Washington, D.C.), Pinkney finally decided to move into Washington, D.C., and serve as rector of the Church of the Ascension.

-During the American Civil War, bishop William Rollinson Whittingham, who had convinced Rev. Pinkney to accept the Ascension position just before the war, reprimanded the southern-sympathizing priest for failing to say prayers for President Lincoln, and instituted ecclesiastical proceedings against him (which failed).
-Rev. Pinkney served at Ascension 13 years, and after the war ended also served as assistant to Rt.Rev.
-Whittingham, whose Northern sympathies had caused considerable unpopularity.
+During the American Civil War, bishop William Rollinson Whittingham, who had convinced Pinkney to accept the Ascension position just before the war, reprimanded the southern-sympathizing priest for failing to say prayers for President Lincoln, and instituted ecclesiastical proceedings against him (which failed).
+Pinkney served at Ascension 13 years, and after the war ended also served as assistant to Bishop Whittingham, whose Northern sympathies had caused considerable unpopularity.

-On April 24, 1883, he officiated the wedding of Donald McLean and Emily Nelson Ritchie at All Saints Church in Frederick, Maryland.
+On April 24, 1883, he officiated at the wedding of Donald McLean and Emily Nelson Ritchie at All Saints Church in Frederick, Maryland.

 Episcopate

-In 1870, the Diocese of Maryland held its convention in the Church of the Epiphany in Washington, D.C., and Pinkney was elected as coadjutor to the ailing Rt.Rev.
-Whittingham.
+In 1870, the Diocese of Maryland held its convention in the Church of the Epiphany in Washington, D.C., and Pinkney was elected as coadjutor to the ailing Bishop Whittingham.
 Presiding Bishop Benjamin Bosworth Smith was his principal consecrator on October 6, 1870, assisted by bishops John Johns of Virginia and Thomas Atkinson of North Carolina.
-Rt.Rev.
 Pinkney administered the diocese during Whittingham's extended convalescence before succeeding his mentor upon his death in 1879.